bcswartz/localDBUpdater/README.md

 Local Database Updater
 ======================

-This is a Groovy program that will execute newly added or updated database scripts to a repository based on a target directory.
+This is a Groovy program that will execute newly added or updated database scripts based on a target repository and directory.
 It is written specifically for Subversion and SQL Server.

 Before first run you will need to update the configuration in localDBUpdater.properties with your own settings.